 For each gap identified, the basic option choice is whether to electrify or not.
 In almost all cases the geographical location of the gap will determine whether AC or DC is the appropriate type of electrification.
-In many cases there are options around the ordering or grouping of schemes, and these are noted in the table of options.
+Unless otherwise stated, the electrification option would use the AC system.
+In many cases there are options around the ordering or grouping of schemes, and these are noted in the tables of options.

-Table 6.1 shows the option or options considered for each gap or group of gaps.
+Tables 6.1 to 6.4 show the option or options considered for each gap or group of gaps.
 In some cases an option applies to two or more gaps.
 In these cases the gaps are grouped, with the option or options listed below them.